threefoldfoundation/info_threefold_pub/wiki/wethreepedia/3node_diy_rack_server/3node_diy_rack_server.md

 ![3node_diy_rack_server_26](./img/3node_diy_rack_server_26.png)

 When you want to put a RAM stick in its slot, make sure the plastic holders on the sides are opened and insert the RAM stick.
 Make sure you align the RAM stick properly.
 You can then push on one side at a time until the RAM stick clicks in.
 You can do it both sides at once if you are at ease.
+***
+### General Rules when Installing RAM Sticks
+***
+First, always use RAM sticks of the same size and type.
+It should be noted on your motherboard which slots to populate first.

+As a general guide, there is usually 2 slots A and B, with each 2 memory stick entries.
+You must then install the ram sticks on A1 and B1 in order to achieve dual channel, then A2 and B2 if you have more (visual order: A1 A2 B1 B2).
+***
+#### Procedure to Install RAM Sticks
+***
+You want to start with your largest sticks, evenly distributed between both processors and work your way down to your smallest.

+As an example, let's say you have 2 processors and 4x 16GB sticks and 4x 8GB sticks.
+The arrangement would be A1-16GB, B1-16GB, A2-16GB, B2-16GB, A3-8GB, B3-8GB, A4-8GB, B4-8GB.

+Avoid odd numbers as well.
+You optimally want pairs.
+So if you only have 5x 8GB sticks, only install 4 until you have an even 6.

+***

+## Installing the SSD Disks

+***

 ![3node_diy_rack_server_27](./img/3node_diy_rack_server_27.png)